enthusedamateur/docs/docker/docker.md

     chmod +x tempdockerinstall.sh

-    echo This may take a minute or two...
+    echo This may take a few minutes...

     ./tempdockerinstall.sh > /dev/null